XingxinHE/Hex/pages/lambda expression.md

 A parameter list (_lambda declarator_ in the Standard syntax) is optional and in most aspects resembles the parameter list for a function.

 #### 🧠Intuition
 If the parameter list is empty, the lambda expression is jutst like a function accept arguments.
+Parameter in parameter list is "==call parameters=="

 #### ⌨Sample Code
 - basic parameter list